7 Benefits of Using an Online Queue Management System

 - The number of employees you have readily available to assist customers.

 - The average wait time for each customer.

 These elements are critical as they help you to develop as it helps you determine your service patterns.

 This component performs a frequent analysis of the way customers visit your business.
 For instance, do they arrive in groups or individually?
 It also considers the average hourly distribution of the customers and the time interval between each arrival, making it easy to analyze arrival patterns.

 On average, each shopping trip involves over 20 minutes of total queueing time.
 This is a lot of time!
 You can, however, reduce this by defining your customers’ behavior and order of servicing/queue discipline.

-There are 4 main types of queue discipline:
+There are 4 main types of queue line management discipline:

 - Priority selection — this is where customers are served based on how urgently they need your services.
 For instance, in a hospital setting, patients with serious injuries are attended to first.

 - Service in random order (SIRO) — under this order of servicing, customers are selected randomly.